EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 . how we feel about ourselves and everything else rests upon that one person—their moods, behavior, feelings, whims, and what we think those mean.
 If they do or don’t say hi at lunch, or text us back, or want or don't want to be sexual, it can make or break us

-. with our happiness at stake, and fixed on finding The One, we want whoever we're with to be that.
+. with our happiness at stake, and looking to find The One, we want whoever we're with to be that.
 We turn a blind eye to things that would normally make us doubt, and agree with things that don’t feel right.
 We compromise our physical and emotional safety, which corrodes our sense of worth.
 The less worthwhile we feel, the easier it is to compromise, and the cycle continues

-. with our happiness at stake, and fixed on finding The One, we’re likely to scrutinize whoever we’re with to be sure we made the right decision.
+. with our happiness at stake, and looking to find The One, we’re likely to scrutinize whoever we’re with to be sure we made the right decision.
 Anxious and looking for problems, we'll find them.
 For instance,

-. with our happiness at stake, and fixed on finding The One, we monitor all aspects of the relationship.
+. with our happiness at stake, and looking to find The One, we monitor all aspects of the relationship.
 Who our person spends time with, who their friends are, how they look and act.
 We search through their phone, and need proof of where they are.
 Our need for control becomes suffocating and overwhelming

-When we think happiness is about finding and being with someone else, drama and upset automatically come with the territory.
+When we think happiness is about finding and being with someone else, drama and upset inevitably come with the territory.

 - the person we’re with looks at us wrong; they’re too interested, or not interested enough, or seem dismissive, jealous, doting, or controlling, so we’re filled with doubt